-Pay a visit to the tiny town of McCarthy and the nearby ghost town of Kennicott, which once existed solely to support the Kennecott Copper Mine.
+Continue down the Edgerton Highway/McCarthy Road to pay a visit to the tiny town of McCarthy and the nearby ghost town of Kennicott, which once existed solely to support the Kennecott Copper Mine.
 The 60-mile gravel and chipseal road between Chitina and McCarthy is usually in better shape than its fearsome, tire-popping reputation implies, but the drive still takes most people two or three hours each way, and the unwary or unlucky can still suffer multiple flats on the way in.
 Some prefer booking a shuttle to do the driving for you, or hopping a bush plane flight from Chitina to McCarthy.
 Once there, popular activities include glacier trekking and climbing, whitewater rafting, and tours through the abandoned mine buildings.
 Time moves slowly here; spend the night and savor the feeling of visiting a different world from long ago.

 Day 5 Valdez